 All resources requested must be fully justified in the 'Justification' attachment.
-The Transforming Working Lives 2021 call will provide up to 36 months of funding with an overall limit of \pounds 720,000 (100% fEC) per grant.
+The interdisciplinary environmental social science leadership team call will provide funding for a fixed term of 60 months (5 years) with an overall limit of £6,250,000 (100% fEC) per grant.
 If successful, ESRC will meet 80% of the full economic costs on proposals submitted and the host institution is expected to support the remaining 20%.